-- The process of developing writing skills takes time and repeated practice.
-If you have a concern about a student's need for improvement in this area, our associate director would be happy to have a conversation about how the Graduate Writing Center can help.
+The process of developing writing skills takes time and repeated practice.
+If you have a concern about a student's need for improvement in this area, our associate director would be happy to have a conversation about how the Undergraduate Writing Center can help.

-- Along with the TLPDC, the GWC is a resource for feedback on writing pedagogy, including writing assignment development and assessment.
+Along with the TLPDC, the UWC is a resource for feedback on writing pedagogy, including writing assignment development and assessment.
 Contact us for more information.
-As an additional resource, we recommend the Purdue Writing Lab's Faculty Guide for Working with Graduate Student Writers.

 AddressWeeks Hall, 3rd Floor, 2508 15th St., Lubbock, TX 79409-5033